 That’s right… You try to think of an answer.
 Now you are mentally hooked:

 This is the Central Idea of your presentation.
 Now your audience has a clear signpost for what they will get.

 The lead into your main content is the question you are going to answer in your presentation:

 If your audience cares enough about the complication you introduced at step 2, they will want to hear your answers to the question at step 5.
 And these are the main parts of your presentation.

 Step 1: Too many Project Managers find it’s their presentation skills that let them down.
-[I knew that]
+[You probably knew that]

 Step 2: Yet, having coached many presenters, I find that the difference between:

 is usually very easy to fix.
-[Really – I thought it would be tricky]
+[Really? – I expect a lot of people will think it would be tricky]

 Step 3: There are a few simple things any project manager can do to brush up on your presentation skills.
 [What are they?]

 Step 4: This will show your project skills to their best, and impress the people you want to influence.
 You’ll have a greater impact as a project manager, and it’s often your presentation skills that give a real boost to your career.
-[Okay, so i can have a greater impact]
+[Okay, so you see you can have a greater impact]